 In your home

-- Mix medicines (do NOT crush tablets or capsules) with an unpalatable substance such as kitty litter or used coffee grounds; prior to putting in the trash, place the mixture in a sealed device (e.g., plastic bag).
+- Mix medications (do NOT crush tablets or capsules) with items such as kitty litter or used coffee grounds; prior to putting in the trash, place the mixture in a sealed device (e.g., plastic bag).

-- Before throwing out your empty pill bottle or other empty medicine packaging, remember to scratch out all information on the prescription label to make it unreadable.
+- Before throwing out your empty pill bottle or other empty medication packaging, scratch out all information on the prescription label.

-There are a few medications that can be fatal with just one dose if used by someone other than who it was prescribed to.
-To prevent accidental ingestion by children, pets, or anyone else, certain medications should be flushed down the sink or toilet if they can’t be disposed of through a take-back program.
+To prevent accidental ingestion by children, pets, or anyone else, certain medications should be flushed down the sink or toilet if they can’t be disposed of through a Take-Back program.
 Click here for a list of medicines recommended for disposal by flushing.

-If you aren’t sure whether you can safely dispose of your medication in your trash or by flushing, you can search for your medication and disposal recommendations at DailyMed, or call your doctor if you are still unsure.
+If you aren’t sure whether you can safely dispose of your medication in your trash, sink or toilet, you can search for medication and disposal recommendations at DailyMed.

 Additional Resources from the U.S. Food and Drug Administration